EKULG/kindle-send/README.md

 **Could not extract article content.** The page is probably paywalled, login-gated, or rendered only in JavaScript.
 Use `--dry-run` or `-o preview.epub` to inspect what was extracted before sending.

-**EPUB is over 50 MB.** Amazon’s Send-to-Kindle email limit is 50 MB.
-Retry with `--no-images`, or upload the EPUB through [Send to Kindle](https://www.amazon.com/sendtokindle) in a browser (up to 200 MB).
+**EPUB is over 50 MB.** kindle-send emails must stay under Amazon’s 50 MB attachment limit.
+Retry with `--no-images`, or upload the EPUB through [Amazon’s web uploader](https://www.amazon.com/sendtokindle) (up to 200 MB).

 **No config found.** Run `kindle-send --configure` in a terminal.
 The file is `~/.config/kindle-send/config.toml`.

 ## Notes

-- EPUB is the format Amazon converts most reliably for Send-to-Kindle (reflowable text, fonts, highlights).
+- EPUB is the format Amazon converts most reliably for kindle-send (reflowable text, fonts, highlights).
 - Images are resized automatically so typical articles stay under the email size limit.

 ## Development